 For more information, see Permissions.

-Sign in to the site as a site administrator, and go to the Users area.
+Sign in to the site as a server or site administrator, and go to the Users area.

 Select the users, and then select Actions > Site Role.

 Select the new site role, and then click Change Site Role.

 You can hover the pointer over the information icon to display a matrix that shows the maximum level of general capabilities each site role allows.
 For more information, continue to General capabilities allowed with each site role.

 The following table lists the licence types as of version 2018.1, the highest level of site role allowed with each, how each site role maps to its pre-2018.1 equivalent; and summarises the maximum capabilities each site role allows.